2023 New South Wales state election: Policies

 In the election campaign, Chris Minns and Labor made election promises to invest further into public services and remove a wage cap set for public sector workers.
+They promised a $60 weekly toll cap.
+They also promised $315 in energy rebates for small businesses.

 Minns was criticised for being reluctant to promise reform on money laundering in gambling, however on 16 January, Minns released a plan to reform gambling, banning donations from clubs to political parties and promising a cashless gaming card trial, which would last for 12 months and cover 500 of the approximately 86,480 (0.58%) pokies machines in the state.
 Premier Dominic Perrottet and the Liberals announced plans to introduce a cashless gaming card for pokie machines in clubs and pubs in NSW, but a transition period where non-metropolitan pokies may be excluded from the pilot program has been discussed.

 One Nation ran on a platform of nuclear power and parental rights.

 NSW Labor pledged to enshrine government ownership of Sydney Water in the NSW state constitution, a similar move that the Victorian government was doing with the state's SEC.

-The Labor Party promised at this election to invest in a Great Koala National Park in the mid north coast to preserve habitat for the endangered species.
+The Labor Party promised at this election to invest in a Great Koala National Park in the Mid North Coast to preserve habitat for the endangered species.
 The party also promised to invest in creating a new national park around the Georges River to protect koalas.